 (a) the Cayman definition specifically contemplates that investors do not have day-to-day control over the fund's investment activities, whilst no similar distinction is made in the BVI definition;

 (b) it should be possible to interpret BVI single investment structures as out of scope under the SIBA Amendment Act by relying on the interpretation that there is no "diversification of portfolio risk" (however, a case by case analysis will need to be conducted).
-For the Cayman regime, further to the Cayman PF Law Amendment, there is no longer a similar concept in the Cayman definition which potentially brings Cayman single investment structures into scope where the other components of the Cayman definition are satisfied;
+For the Cayman regime, further to the Cayman PF Act Amendment, there is no longer a similar concept in the Cayman definition which potentially brings Cayman single investment structures into scope where the other components of the Cayman definition are satisfied.
+As a consequence, whilst single investment funds may be caught within the definition of a "private fund" in the Cayman Islands and so required to register with CIMA, they will likely be outside the definition of a "private investment fund" in BVI and so not required to be regulated by the FSC;

-(c) the definition of "investor" in the Cayman PF Law excludes a promoter, operator or proprietary investor (each of these terms is defined under the Cayman PF Law), whilst such term is not defined under the SIBA Amendment Act; and
+(c) the definition of "investor" in the Cayman PF Act expressly excludes a promoter, operator or proprietary investor (each of these terms is defined under the Cayman PF Act), whilst such term is not defined under the SIBA Amendment Act and so such term would bear its ordinary plain English meaning; and

 (d) the Cayman definition specifically exempts "non-fund arrangements", which term includes (among others) securitisation special purpose vehicles, structured finance vehicles, debt issues and debt issuing vehicles, preferred equity financing vehicles, sovereign wealth funds and single family offices, joint ventures, proprietary vehicles, holding vehicles, officer, manager or employee incentive, participation or compensation schemes, and programmes or schemes to similar effect, individual investment management arrangements, arrangements not operated by way of business, and funds whose investment interests are listed on a stock exchange specified by CIMA.
 Whilst there are no equivalent exemptions from the definition in the BVI, the FSC has given industry guidance that structures such as family office vehicles, joint venture arrangements and carried interest vehicles are not intended to be caught by the BVI PIF Regulations.